JeffreyKragten/Computational-Science/README.md

 ```
 $ python main.py
 ```
-If you want to changes the parameter give the name of the parameters and the values to set the parameters to.
-The parameters and there standard values are:
+If you want to change the parameters, give the name of the parameters and the values to set the parameters to.
+The parameters and their standard values are:
 - n: 728    The number of agents per generation.
-- m: 0.58   The percantage of agent prefering assortative marriage.
+- m: 0.58   The percentage of agent preferring assortative marriage.
-- d: 0.22   The percentage of deaf in the first generation.
+- d: 0.22   The percentage of deaf agents in the first generation.
 - c: 0.172  Percentage of agents not deaf but carrying a deaf gene in the first generation.

 Example:
 ```
-$ python main.py n 500 m 0.1 0.2 0.3
+$ python main.py m 0.05 0.1 0.2 0.4 0.58
 ```
-This command runs the model three times once for each value of m (0.1 0.2 and 0.3) with 500 agents per generation and the standard values for the other two parameters.
+This command runs the model once for each value of m with 728 agents per generation and the other standard values for the other two parameters.
 The results will be saved to:

+/results/results_m_0.05.csv </br>
+/results/results_m_0.1.csv </br>
-/results/results_n_500_m_0.1.csv </br>
+/results/results_m_0.2.csv </br>
-/results/results_n_500_m_0.2.csv </br>
+/results/results_m_0.4.csv </br>
-/results/results_n_500_m_0.3.csv
+/results/results_m_0.58.csv

-To create a graph the data use graph.py.
+Use graph.py to create graphs from the data in the results folder.
 ```
 $ python graph.py [category] [loadfile] [*values]
 $ python graph.py [category] [loadfile] [savefile] [*values]